IAMconsortium/pyam/doc/source/data.rst

 temporal dimension of any scenario data was restricted to full years represented as integer values.

-Two additional use cases are currently supported by :code:`pyam` in development mode (beta):
+Two additional use cases are currently supported by :class:`pyam` in development mode (beta):

  - using representative sub-annual timesteps via the :code:`extra_cols` feature